 Performance and size scaling demands of modern IC chips have become the driving forces to the development of new devices [1].
 Vertically fabricated transistors, such as vertical gate-all-around (VGAA) [2], vertical double-gate (VDG) [3], and vertical heterojunction tunneling FET (VHTFET) [4] are being considered to be the alternative structures in the future.
 The concept of vertical channel FETs was proposed for more than two decades ago [5], but it did not catch much attention due to the complex fabrication process at that time.
 FinFET [6], instead, has become a more practical solution for scaled semiconductor technologies [7].
-However, as conventional scaling hits its barriers below the regime of 10nm, vertically fabricated transistors are reconsidered to be one of the replacements of FinFET devices [8].
-Recent studies on vertical devices have demonstrated the improved fabrication process control and many appealing properties [9, 10].
-Arrays of VGAA with 20nm diameter have been successfully fabricated, and good transistor characteristics such as large drive current, high I{on}/I{off} ratio, delay improvement [11], and better short channel effect control of VGAA have been observed [2], showing the potential opportunities provided by VGAA for the continued scaling of semiconductor devices.
+However, as conventional channel length scaling hits its barriers in the sub-10nm regime, vertically fabricated transistors are being reconsidered to be one of the replacements of FinFET devices [8].
+Recent studies on vertical devices have demonstrated